techlobo/ATX_Switch/README.md

 I had just restarted an interest in hobby electronics and wanted an affordable solution for managing my home server environment,  so decided that this would be a good first project.

 I originally considered the construction of discrete '*intelligent*' controllers, using ESP32 (or similar) MCU's connected to the PiKVM via a bus based approach (e.g. Modbus, CANbus, MQTT).
-It was interesting testing these approaches out whilst determining how to: design / build them (e.g. component selection, PCB design, enclosure design); deploy them (e.g. where / how to install them, how to power them, how to communicate with them); and how to manage them (e.g. configuration / debug / maintenance).
+It was interesting testing these approaches out whilst determining how to: **design / build them** (e.g. component selection, PCB design, enclosure design); **deploy them** (e.g. where / how to install them, how to power them, how to communicate with them); and **manage them** (e.g. configuration / debug / maintenance).

 I learnt a lot during this exercise, but finally concluded that the approaches I was considering were more complicated than necessary, and that a simpler / more robust / cheaper solution could be produced just using devices based on discrete components connected directly to the PiKVM controller - hence the ATX Switches!